phaubertin/jinue/doc/syscall.md

 rationale behind the current layout is that is is consistent with argument mapping for the IPC system calls.)

+The 2048 bytes restriction on the output buffer size will be eliminated.

 ### Create IPC Endpoint

+#### Description

+Create a new IPC endpoint.

 #### Arguments